igorsteffen/CRUD-Card-App/README.md

 </div>

-# CRUDE Project with ASP.NET Core and Razor Pages
+# CRUD Project with ASP.NET Core and Razor Pages
-This is a CRUDE (Create, Read, Update, Delete) project developed for training purposes using the **ASP.NET Core Framework** with **Razor Pages**.
+This is a CRUD (Create, Read, Update, Delete) project developed for training purposes using the **ASP.NET Core Framework** with **Razor Pages**.

 ## Features